The building doors are locked for safety reasons, please use the keypad to the left of the entrance to contact us when you arrive.

 You may visit our website for 24/7 services such as the eTRAKiT portal.

-Each weekday the Washington State Department of Ecology monitors weather conditions and makes a Daily Burn Decision for agricultural burns only.
-Ecology then notifies the local Burn Control Officer who reviews the Ecology decision, considers/monitors local conditions and makes a Daily Burn Decision for residential burns only.
+Each weekday the Washington State Department of Ecology monitors weather conditions and makes a Daily Burn Decision for agricultural burns.
+Ecology then notifies the local Burn Control Officer who reviews the Ecology decision, considers/monitors local conditions and makes a Daily Burn Decision for residential burn permit holders.
 Burning is permitted when conditions will allow smoke to rise fast and to dissipate rapidly.
-The local decision may be different from the Ecology decision but it will never be more restrictive.
+The local decision may be different from the Ecology decision, but it will never be more restrictive.
 Department of Ecology Learn Before You Burn, Did you know?
 Illegal Materials, and Quema de Barriles.
 Sabia Que?

 - Someone must be monitoring the fire at all times with a water source available significant to control the burn.

 - If any fire creates a public safety hazard, nuisance or interferes with the right of a person to enjoy their property it must be extinguished immediately.